sveltejs/svelte/documentation/docs/05-misc/02-typescript.md

 ### No TS in markup

-You cannot use TypeScript in your template.
+You cannot use TypeScript in your template's markup.
 For example, the following does not work:

 ```svelte
 <script lang="ts">